danielvm-git/binance-trading-robot/README.md

 ````

 #### Install missing packages
-* Install whatever package above you don't have.
+Install whatever package above you don't have.
 You can find the best way for your OS on google

-* I recommend using [nvm](https://github.com/nvm-sh/nvm) to install the desired node version
+I recommend using [nvm](https://github.com/nvm-sh/nvm) to install the desired node version

 #### Install Google Cloud SDK
-you can find how to do that here https://cloud.google.com/sdk/docs/quickstart
+You can find how to do that here https://cloud.google.com/sdk/docs/quickstart

 #### Clone my bundle